jesuserr/42Cursus_darkly/Sql_Injection_member_id/Resources/Readme.md

 6. Decrypting the Hash:

     Using an MD5 decrypter, we decrypt this hash to reveal: **FortyTwo**.
 By converting it to lowercase and hashing it with SHA-256, we obtain the final flag.

+## Prevent SQLi

+There are several methods that developers can implement in order to avoid sql injection:

+1. **Use prepared statements and parameterized queries:**

+    Ensure that the user input is not directly inserted into SQL queries.

+2. **Input validation an sanitization:**

+    Limit user input to acceptable values, such as numbers, dates, and specific text formats.

+    Sanitize input to remove or escape potentially dangerous characters(e.g., single quotes or semicolons).

+3. Implement least privileges for database access:

+    Configure the database user permissions so that they only have the minimum access necessary.